 Once Google starts to know the particular intent behind a query tapping into its big database of entities, it started to expect some keywords in the webpages to make sure that they are relevant to the search query.

-In other words, prior to Hummingbird update, Google most of the times was matching only keywords in the webpages and displaying them (that’s when keyword stuffing was abused a lot).
+In other words, prior to Hummingbird update, Google most of the times was matching just the entered keyword in the webpages and displaying them (that’s when keyword stuffing was abused a lot).

-After this update, some authority sites that did not have keywords present in the article but indeed highly relevant to the search query started appearing.
-It resulted in top 5-10 results getting reduced clicks.
+After this update, some authority sites that did not have keywords present in the article but indeed are highly relevant to the search query started appearing on top.
+People who used to stuff keywords were the losers.

 After the HummingBird update, the term topical optimization came into picture over keyword optimization.
 Topical optimization refers to optimizing your article for a narrow topic than a particular keyword.